|Court:||United States District Court for the Western District of Washington|

 Please read the Notice to fully understand your rights and options.
-Copies of the Notice and Claim Form can be found on the Case Documents page.
+A copy of the Notice can be found under the Case Documents tab on the right-hand side of the page.
 You may also visit the Settlement website, ImpinjSecuritiesLitigation.com, for more information about the Settlement.

 The case, which was commenced on October 2, 2018, concerns Defendants’ alleged misrepresentations and omissions regarding the capabilities of and demand for Impinj’s product platform (“Platform”).
 The Complaint alleges Defendants falsely told investors that the Company’s Platform had the ability to accurately locate tagged items.
 The Complaint alleges that Defendants also falsely claimed that increased demand for the Platform was fueling its record revenue growth.
 According to the Complaint, the Platform suffered from poor location accuracy and demand for the Platform was declining during the Class Period.
 In response to Defendants’ statements, the price of Impinj’s shares traded at artificially-inflated levels, reaching a high of over $59 per share during the Class Period.
 When the truth emerged in a series of partial disclosures, the price declined to $11 per share.